 5. Medicine record

 This should show the following:

 - Details of any medication a child has to take while attending the service.

 - Details of all medicine, (whether prescription or non-prescription) given to the children while at the service, the occasions on which it was administered, who administered it, and by whose authority.
 Parents need to acknowledge these details.
 Adults who administer medication need training or information relevant to the task.
 A record of this information or training needs to be kept.
 See home-based licensing criterion HS26.

-Note: Education (Early Childhood Services) Regulations 2008 (regulation 46, home-based licensing Criterion HS25) requires that medicine is not given to a child unless it is given by a doctor or ambulance officer, by the parent of the child, or with the written authority of a parent / guardian.
+Note: Education (Early Childhood Services) Regulations 2008 (regulation 46(external link), home-based licensing Criterion HS25) requires that medicine is not given to a child unless it is given by a doctor or ambulance officer, by the parent of the child, or with the written authority of a parent / guardian.

 6. Food record